ooo-dev-code/Games-Android-apps/Java/Zelda/README.md

 # Zelda Game

-<h2>A small Zelda Clone game in a 3x3 map where you fight monsters to open a secret door to get the treasure.</h2>
+<h2>A small Zelda Clone game in a 3x3 map where you fight monsters</br> to open a secret door to get the treasure.</h2>

 # Features:
 - <h2>Player</h2>